 Standard letter grades

-PHM 101, PHM 115, PHM 120.
+PHM 115, PHM 120.

 MTH 015 (or higher) or minimum placement Math Level 7; WR 065 (or higher or BA 214) or minimum placement Wr/Comm Level 7; and BI 105.

 7. Explain how to determine inventory and purchasing needs, profit margins, and inventory control.

-1. Profession of Pharmacy
+- Profession of pharmacy

-4. Pharmacy Terminology I
+- Pharmacy terminology I